HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 {{ figure_markup(
   image="http2-pushed-content-types.png",
-  caption="Percentage of pages pushing specific content types", description="A bar chart showing for pages that push resourcs on desktop 89.1% push scripts, 67.9% css, 6.1% images, 1.3% fonts, 0.7% other and 0.7% html.
+  caption="Percentage of pages pushing specific content types", description="A bar chart showing for pages that push resources on desktop 89.1% push scripts, 67.9% css, 6.1% images, 1.3% fonts, 0.7% other and 0.7% html.
 On mobile 90.29% push scripts, 56.8% css, 3.69% images, 0.97% fonts, 0.36% other and 0.39% html.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1708672642&format=interactive",
   sheets_gid="238923402",
   sql_file="number_of_h2_and_h3_pushed_resources_and_bytes_by_content_type.sql"
 )
 }}

-Given the low adoption and after measuring how few of the pushed resources are actually useful (that is, they match a request that is not already cached), Google has announced the [intent to remove push support from Chrome]( https://groups.google.com/a/chromium.org/g/blink-dev/c/K3rYLvmQUBY/m/vOWBKZGoAQAJ) for both HTTP/2 and gQUIC.
-Chrome have also not implemented push for HTTP/3.
+Given the low adoption, and after measuring how few of the pushed resources are actually useful (that is, they match a request that is not already cached), Google has announced the [intent to remove push support from Chrome](https://groups.google.com/a/chromium.org/g/blink-dev/c/K3rYLvmQUBY/m/vOWBKZGoAQAJ) for both HTTP/2 and gQUIC.
+Chrome has also not implemented push for HTTP/3.

 Despite all these problems, there are circumstances where server push can provide an improvement.
 The ideal use case is to be able to send a push promise much earlier than the HTML response itself.
 A scenario where this can benefit is [when a CDN is in use](https://medium.com/@ananner/http-2-server-push-performance-a-further-akamai-case-study-7a17573a3317).
 The "dead time" between the CDN receiving the request and receiving a response from the origin can be used intelligently to warm up the TCP connection and push assets already cached at the CDN.

 There was however no standardized method for how to signal to a CDN edge server that an asset should be pushed.
 Implementations instead reused the preload HTTP link header to indicate this.
 This simple approach appears elegant, but it does not utilize the dead time before the HTML is generated unless the headers are sent before the actual content is ready.
 It triggers the edge to push resources as the HTML is received at the edge, which will contend with the delivery of the HTML.

-An alternative proposal being tested is [RFC 8297](https://tools.ietf.org/html/rfc8297), which defines an informative `HTTP 103 Early Hints` response.
+An alternative proposal being tested is [RFC 8297](https://tools.ietf.org/html/rfc8297), which defines an informative `103 (Early Hints)` response.
 This permits headers to be sent immediately, without having to wait for the server to generate the full response headers.
 This can be used by an origin to suggest pushed resources to a CDN, or by a CDN to alert the client to resources that need to be fetched.
 However, at present, support for this from both a client and server perspective is very low, [but growing](https://www.fastly.com/blog/beyond-server-push-experimenting-with-the-103-early-hints-status-code).

 ## Getting to a better protocol